MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/xbox-live-service-configuration-creators.md

 ### Critical IDs

-There are three IDs which are critical for development of titles and applications for Xbox One: the Sandbox ID, the Title ID, and the service configuration ID (SCID).
+There are three IDs which are critical for development of titles and applications for Xbox One:
+* The Sandbox ID
+* The Title ID
+* The service configuration ID (SCID).

-While it is necessary to have a Sandbox ID to setup your development environment, the Title ID and SCID are not required for initial development but are required for any use of Xbox Live services.
+It is necessary to have a Sandbox ID to set up your development environment.
+The Title ID and SCID are not required for initial development, but are required for any use of Xbox Live services.
-We therefore recommend that you obtain all three at once.
+We therefore recommend that you obtain all three IDs at once.

-You can view all of the IDs on the "Xbox Live" root configuration page as shown below:
+You can view all of these IDs on the "Xbox Live" root configuration page, as shown below:

 ![](../images/getting_started/devcenter_sandbox_id.png)